m-peeler/Furman-Now-Docs/ReactNativeDocumentation/Components.md

 </dl></dd>
 </dl>

 An overlay that includes information about the building that has been clicked on.
+Additionally, the overlay includes buttons which link to directions to the location on the system's maps (using `linkForDirections` to generate the link), and to the building's website (if it has one).
+Holding down on the former allows location to be shared, holding on the latter allows the website to be shared.

 ## News Components
 ### NewsCardWrapper